Bowen's disease is an early form of skin cancer causing a red, scaly patch on the skin that may be mistaken for a rash, eczema or psoriasis.

-Bowen's disease is a common skin condition which usually begins in later life.
-It results in a red, scaly patch on the skin and can be mistaken for a rash, eczema or psoriasis.
-It's caused by the abnormal growth of cells in the outer layer of the skin (epidermis) and is a very early form of squamous cell skin cancer which is easily curable.
+Bowen's disease is caused by the abnormal growth of cells in the outer layer of the skin ( epidermis) and is a very early form of squamous cell skin cancer which is easily curable.

 Bowen's disease is also called squamous cell carcinoma in situ.